-- 3. Systems shall be designed and operated in a manner that protects public safety. - 4.
-Systems shall be in compliance with any applicable Local, State and Federal regulatory Standards, including, but not limited to, the State of Minnesota Building Code, as amended, and the National Electric Code, as amended. - 5.
-Systems that result in the creation of one (1) or more acres of impervious surface, must comply with the MPCA Construction Stormwater Permit Requirements. - 6.
-Systems shall not be used to display advertising, including; signage, streamers, pennants, spinners, advertising reflectors, ribbons, tinsel, balloons, flags, banners or similar materials.
-The manufacturers and equipment information, warning, or indication of ownership shall be allowed on any equipment of the solar energy system provided they comply with the prevailing sign regulations. - 7.
-Tree removal shall be minimized and mitigated in accordance with Conditional Use Permit requirements.
-But removal shall at no time exceed twenty-five percent (25%) of any trees within 100' of the solar array footprint. - 8.
-The applicant shall submit a decommissioning plan, per the standards of this Ordinance, with the permit application. - 9.
+1. Systems shall be designed and operated in a manner that protects public safety.

+- 4. Systems shall not be used to display advertising, including; signage, streamers, pennants, spinners, advertising reflectors, ribbons, tinsel, balloons, flags, banners or similar materials.
+The manufacturers and equipment information, warning, or indication of ownership shall be allowed on any equipment of the solar energy system provided they comply with the prevailing sign regulations. - 5.
+The applicant shall submit a decommissioning plan, per the standards of this Ordinance, with the permit application. - 6.
 Systems within the airport influence zone, as designated by the Minnesota Department of Transportation or applicable Airport Safety Ordinance, must comply with FAA standards and permits and are prohibited from creating or causing interference with the operations of airplanes, or makes it difficult for pilots to maneuver as a result of glare or otherwise endangers the landing, take off, or maneuvering of aircraft.